 “We've seen a number of common legal defenses work to help our clients beat the charges.
 These include the defense that the officer who stopped you was not actually enforcing the Vehicle Code when he or she asked for your license, and the defense that the officer who stopped you violated California search and seizure laws.”

 And, of course, if you are charged with failure to show a driver's license as an infraction, you can get the charge dismissed by showing that you had a valid license at the time of your arrest.

 But even in that case, it makes sense to proceed with the help of a California criminal defense attorney, who can make sure that there is no doubt about your eligibility for a charge dismissal.

 Call us for help…

-For questions about the crime of Vehicle Code 12951 VC not showing a driver's license, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about the law, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.